project-akri/akri/docs/resource-sharing-in-depth.md

 There is a possible race condition here.
 What happens if Kubernetes tries to schedule a workload after the `Instance.deviceUsage` slot has been claimed, but before other Nodes have reported the slot as Unhealthy?

 In this case, we can depend on the Instance as the truth.
 If the kubelet sends a query with a slot name that is claimed by another node in `Instance.deviceUsage`, an error is returned to the kubelet and the workload will not be scheduled.
+Instead, the pod will stay in a `Pending` state until the Akri Controller brings it down.
+The Akri Agent will immediately notify the kubelet of the accurate `deviceUsage` slot availability and continue to periodically do this (as usual).
+Once the pod has been brought down by the Controller, if there are still some slots available, the Controller may reschedule the pod to that Node.
+Then, the kubelet can attempt to reserve a slot again, this time hopefully not hitting a collision.

 ### Special case: workload disappearance
 There is one case that is not addressed above: when a workload fails, finishes, or generally no longer exists.
 In this case, the slot that the workload claimed needs to be released.